 3. Place the tire so the repair area is in a 5 or 7 o'clock position to allow the buffing dust to fall to the bottom of the tire.
-Where permitted, the area can be cleaned by using a solvent free, pre-buff cleaner, such as 705C Citrus Based Rubber Cleaner, to prevent contamination of tools.
+Where permitted, the area can be cleaned by using CLC-704 Liquid Rubber Buff, to prevent contamination of tools.
 Use a scraper tool to remove contaminants.
 Repeat this process 2 or 3 times until all contaminants have been removed from the repair area.